kustomzone/chrome-tabs/README.md

   _**Notable Exception:** When a tab is given a `url:` property, its `favicon:` and `title:` properties do not inherit from any defaults.
 Even setting the `title:` or `favicon:` properties explicitly will have little impact.
 Instead, the favicon & title are automatically derived from the URL itself, as one would expect from any web browser._

-    _On the other hand, if you're using `viewz: 'iframes'`, and you attempt to add a tab with a URL that is not on the same domain as your tabbed interface, browser security restrictions do not allow for automatic detection.
+    _On the other hand, if you're using `views: 'iframes'`, and you attempt to add a tab with a URL that is not on the same domain as your tabbed interface, browser security restrictions do not allow for automatic detection.
 In such a case, explicit `favicon:` and `title:` properties must be set for each tab.
 Note also, this does not apply to Electron `<webview>` tags, which are not subjected to the same cross-domain limitations as `<iframe>` tags._

 ---